Brittany Baxter

 Brittany Amanda Baxter (née Timko) (born September 5, 1985) is a Canadian retired soccer player who played professionally for five different clubs and earned 132 caps with the Canadian National Team.

 Club career

 Baxter's first senior club team was Vancouver Whitecaps Women.
-She also played on the University of Nebraska–Lincoln soccer team from 2003 to 2007, graduating in May 2007.
+She also attended the University of Nebraska–Lincoln, playing on the school's soccer team from 2003 to 2007 and graduating in May 2007.
 She then signed for Melbourne Victory of Australia's newly formed W-League in October 2008, linking up with her former coach Matt Shepherd.

 In the first half of the 2009–10 season Baxter played in Sweden's Damallsvenskan league for Piteå IF, and in the second played for SG Essen-Schönebeck.
 She left Essen-Schönebeck during the summer of 2010.

 Baxter was signed by the Seattle Sounders Women in the W-League on May 2, 2014.

 International career

 Baxter enjoyed international success at the youth level, where she played mostly as a forward.
 She earned the Adidas Golden Shoe as top scorer at the 2004 FIFA U-19 Women's World Championship with seven goals in four games.